vbgupta/vbgupta/README.md

 ### Hi there 👋, my name is Vaibhav
 #### I am a Data Scientist

 You can call me VB 🏐.
 I am from the United States and I am a Data Scientist.
 I just graduated from Penn State University and I am looking forward to starting my DS journey with IBM.
-Apart for starting at a screen, I love playing basketball ⛹🏼‍♂️ and Formula 1 Racing 🏎.
+Apart for staring at a screen, I love playing basketball ⛹🏼‍♂️ and watching Formula 1 Racing 🏎.

 Skills: Python / R / HTML / CSS / JS /